Jasper-Mui/me-check-links/README.md

 Options:<br/>
--v or /v,  to get the version number and name of the tool<br/> -u or /u,  to check the links of a HTML page of supplied URL<br/>
+-v or /v,  to get the version number and name of the tool<br/> -u or /u,  to check the links of a HTML page of supplied URL<br/> -j or /j,  change output to json format, all links display in green no long follows color rules<br/>

 <h2>Feature</h2>
-The result of the links shows up in color to display the status of links.<br/>
+The result of the links shows up in color to display the status of links.
+Does not apply to -j option as all links will show in green<br/>
 1. Green links are good links with an HTTP status of 200.<br/>
 2. Red links are bad links of HTTP status 400 or 404.<br/>
 3. Grey links are unknown with any other HTTP status.<br/>

 <br/>
 The command can check HTML pages links via URL using -u option and supplying a valid HTTP URL.<br>
 <br>